Updated: 22nd October 2020

 If the property is not available due to government restrictions, we will contact you with your options.
 You will be able to transfer your dates or opt for a credit note from your online account.

-What happens if we have a booking where more than one household is planning to stay?
+What happens if I have a booking where more than 6 people are planning to stay?

 Can I cancel my holiday?